 There is a requirement for authorities to demonstrate that they provide good value for money under the Local Audit and Accountability Act 2014 (‘A requirement that an audit of a relevant authority must include a value for money element’) and Best Value under the Local Government Act 1999 (‘A best value authority must make arrangements to secure continuous improvement in the way in which its functions are exercised, having regard to a combination of economy, efficiency and effectiveness’)

 We also embrace the spirit of the Public Services (Social Value) Act 2012.
-You can find more information about the approach to Social Value by visiting our Commercial and procurement policies page.
+You can find more information about the approach to Social Value by visiting our procurement information page.

 We have a Value for Money Statement that is part of ongoing work to ensure that Value for Money is fully embedded in our culture.